 Across the road from the bowling green is a generously sized Clubhouse—the heart of so many Del Mesa social gatherings, events and activities.

 Meeting Rooms in the Clubhouse may be booked for private events with family and friends.
 Catering is available to help make your event a spcial one.

 The Gallery Hallway is used by the Art Association to hang displays of residents' art as well as works by other artists on the Peninsula.
 A wine reception is usually held so that residents may meet the artist.

 From the Clubhouse, follow the road around the bend and downhill to find the Art House—a place where painters and crafters can gather to chat while they work or attend the occasional art class.
 There are cubby holes available to store personal art supplies for those who don’t want to take them home each day.

 If you join the Art Association, you’ll find camaraderie, and occasional group trips to museums and places of interest.

 Follow the curving road toward the top of the hill and you’ll pass the Guest Units situated among the trees on the right.
 There are six tastefully furnished rooms, each complete with two queen beds, microwave, coffee maker, hair dryer, iron/ironing board and all the comforts of home away from home.
 It’s a great way to keep visitors close to home while letting them enjoy a bit of privacy and the ability to come and go.

 Garden Plots & Dog Park

-At the top of the hill, you find a sunny clearing where residents can have personal garden plots for fruit and vegetables or flowers.
+At the top of the hill, you find the Green Thumb Community Garden where residents can tend personal garden plots for fruit and vegetables or flowers.
 And among the trees, you’ll see the Grassy Paws dog park where residents can take their dogs to play while the pet parents sit and chat.